 *When stuffing your parts, follow the instructions with each piece....typically found at the end of that particular part in the pattern (hence part of the suggestion to read the entire pattern through before beginning).

-*There will be specific pictures with each of the stitch-a-long blog posts that are intended to help people see what I might be referring to if you have any questions.
-Please be sure to check those out since they are actually separate from the pattern posting itself.
+the pattern posting itself.
 I'll add links to them after we finish the actual stitch-a-long for those of you joining us later.

 Ch- chain